-

 - Upholstery terms

-By the way, you can still put questions to ex-researchers from Google Answers here, or just browse past answers.
+By the way, you can still put questions to ex-researchers from Google Answers here at uclue, or just browse past answers.
 This carefully researched answer about the history of Japanese wallpaper is worth a look.
-Ex-Google Answers researchers are also busy at Quezi, where some articles are on topics related to this website: for instance, this piece on the history of wing chairs.

 For sources please refer to the books page, and/or the excerpts quoted on the pages of this website, and note that many links lead to museum sites.
 Feel free to ask if you're looking for a specific reference - feedback is always welcome anyway.
 Unfortunately, it's not possible to help you with queries about prices or valuation.